AdobeDocs/analytics-platform.it-IT/help/components/exports/manage-export-logs.md

 1. Seleziona la [!UICONTROL **Registri**] scheda.

-1. Nella scheda di ricerca, inizia a digitare le informazioni associate al registro che stai cercando.
+1. Nel campo di ricerca, inizia a digitare le informazioni associate al registro che stai cercando.
 Puoi cercare dati da qualsiasi colonna disponibile nella tabella.

 <!-- removed for MVP: Retry an export You can re-run the export associated with the selected log, using the data as it was on the day the log was originally exported.
 This is useful when selecting a log that show a failed export or when selecting a log that was accidentally deleted.